Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/samples/Sample2_ManagingResourceGroups.md

 Example: Managing Resource Groups
 --------------------------------------

-When you first create your armClient you will want to choose which subscription you are going to work in.
-There is a convenient **DefaultSubscription** property which will return the default subscription configured for your user.
+When you first create your ARM client, choose the subscription you're going to work in.
+There's a convenient `DefaultSubscription` property that returns the default subscription configured for your user:

 ```csharp
     ArmClient armClient = new ArmClient(new DefaultAzureCredential());
     Subscription subscription = armClient.DefaultSubscription;